|Rewards Rating:||3.1 / 5|

 Why not get the AAdvantage Platinum card?

 If you’re thinking of getting your feet wet with the MileUp card, we’d ask you to consider: Why not apply for the Citi/AAdvantage Platinum Select World Elite Mastercard instead?
-Yes, the AAdvantage Platinum card charges a $99 fee, but don’t let that deter you — the fee is waived in the first year, and the Platinum card offers a better earning scheme that offers bonus miles on restaurants, gas station and eligible American Airlines purchases as well as a 50,000-mile sign-up bonus if you spend $2,500 in the first three months.
+Yes, the AAdvantage Platinum card charges a $99 fee, but don’t let that deter you — the fee is waived in the first year, and the Platinum card offers a better earning scheme that offers bonus miles on restaurants, gas station and eligible American Airlines purchases as well as a limited time offer of 75,000-mile bonus if you spend $3,500 in the first three months.

 |AAdvantage MileUp card first year value||AAdvantage Platinum card first year value|